-There are a wide variety of roles available in psychology and psychologists work in a diverse range of settings.
+There are a wide variety of roles available in psychology, and psychologists work in a diverse range of settings.
+A psychology degree is a prerequisite for all psychologist roles, but there is no single training route for the different specialisms.

-Although a psychology degree is a prerequisite for working as a psychologist, the routes to becoming a specific type of psychologist varies.
-The British Psychological Society (BPS) should be the first point of contact for anyone who is pursuing a career in psychology.
+The British Psychological Society (BPS) provides up-to-date information about training and should be the first point of contact for anyone pursuing a career in this field.

-This section also includes the related roles of clinical associate, primary care graduate mental health worker and IAPT low intensity worker.
+There are also a number of related psychological therapy roles including clinical associate, primary care graduate mental health worker and IAPT low intensity worker.

 Follow the links below for profiles of common occupations in this sector: